matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

   request event, encoded as:
   - two bytes in network byte order (big-endian) indicating the length in bytes of the ID as a UTF-8 string
-  - the ID as a UTF-8 string
+  - the ID encoded as a UTF-8 string (i.e. one UTF-8 byte per character)
 - the first key, as 32 bytes.
 The key to use depends on the mode field:
   - if `0x00` or `0x01`, then the current user's own master cross-signing public key
   - if `0x02`, then the current device's Ed25519 signing key